jgeorgex/CV/README.md

-I'm a Full Stack Software Developer, recently graduated from Makers Academy with 16 years of previous experience working in the IT sector.
+I'm a Full Stack Software Developer, and as a recent Makers Academy graduate, I'm ready to write clean code with TDD and work in Agile teams.
+With 16 years of previous experience working in the IT sector, I'm also commercially aware.

 I decided earlier this year that now was the time to take on a new challenge.
 After rekindling my interest in software development through online courses, books, blogs, podcasts, and speaking with any developer I could find, I decided to make the jump and enrolled at Makers.